v4rsh1th/json-logger/README.md

 # Merge .json Logs
 ---
-Quick script to merge all the .json file(s) in a directory.
+Quick script to merge all the .json logs into a single log in a directory.

 ---
 ### Directions: